 Absolutely.
-Air pollution concentration can be nearly 100 times higher inside than outdoors.
-The American Lung Association found that most people spend 90% of their time inside, making it critical for homeowners to know about indoor air quality (IAQ) in Mobile.
+Air pollution levels can be nearly 100 times higher inside than outdoors.
+The American Lung Association says that most people spend 90% of their time in a building, making it critical for homeowners to know about indoor air quality (IAQ) in Mobile.

-Many regular household products contribute to inferior indoor air quality, including:
+Many standard household things create inferior indoor air quality, including:

 - Chemicals found in carpet, furniture, upholstery and drapes